Browse the glossary using this index

 A Data Subject is the observation about whom the data relates.

-Usually a Data Subject is a natural person, but in the context of ASSURED, we expand this definition to be the observation that is represented by a single row in microdata.
+Usually a Data Subject is a natural person, but in the context of ASSURED, we expand this definition to refer to an observation that is represented by a single row in microdata.
+Under this definition, a Data Subject could also be a commercial entity, a group of people such as a family, a sensitive habitat, etc.

 O